The Network

 Figure 1- a shocking 60% said they don’t use libraries and don’t need them

-So why am I enforcing the significance of libraries when instead they can be replaced by an unlimited e-book supply?
+PURPOSESo why am I enforcing the significance of libraries when instead they can be replaced by an unlimited e-book supply?

-Flexibility, libraries, flexibility, you’re shocked that only 31% go to library to actually view facilities, but the majority of libraries don’t open or restrict weekend hours.
+Although libraries seem to be diverting us, we need them.
+You may disagree but we need a break from those compulsive, sometimes brutal, tranquillity thieving SCREENS!
+With libraries we can escape to a million places at once for free, in the calmest, cosiest, and most comfortable place in town, with an infinite amount of knowledge, research and history.
+What more do you need?
+Well, not much, but the icing on the cake for libraries would be using all their fantastic facilities to their advantage so they have a larger audience, following all my solutions, there will be no time for Netflix!
+FLEXIBILITYFlexibility, libraries, flexibility, you’re shocked that only 31% go to library to actually view facilities, but the majority of libraries don’t open or restrict weekend hours.
 Of course, this varies in location and week hours wise , my local library has definitely improved opening hours with incredibly generous weekend hours however we teenagers have school 9-3,homework, out of school commitments and need to fit in family time and sleeping- in other words we are not able to fit in libraries on our bustling schedule if hours are inflexible!
 Librarians are all volunteers so if libraries advertise work experience for teenagers we can gain vital skills in a small safe space before going out into ‘the real world’ while being an extra pair of hands to extend libraries’ flexibility.

 Figure 3- source Georgina public library à advertise work experience for teenagers we can gain vital skills in a small safe space before going out into ‘the real world’ while being an extra pair of hands to extend libraries’ flexibility

-Additionally, as younger children have less school associated commitments libraries are able to swing open those doors to them organising more events and activities for them, however it seems there is hardly anything for us only diverting us to screens.
+OPPORTUNITIES FOR ALLAdditionally, as younger children have less school associated commitments libraries are able to swing open those doors to them organising more events and activities for them, however it seems there is hardly anything for us only diverting us to screens.
 Just because we don’t fit in with working hours doesn’t mean activities, events and clubs cannot be organised face to face.
 Libraries, encourage us to do something not screen based and break away from something not academically based and benefit our wellbeing.
 According to research by the National Literacy trust concerning young people and libraries, teenagers are not going to libraries because their own friends aren’t or they are self-conscious libraries are only for younger children ,organising these events will help bring this barrier on teenagers being self-conscious down ,in these teenage groups libraries can organize we can make friendships with people who have similar qualities and interest to us, and bring teenagers in communities together.
 They say there no friend as loyal as a book but who says you can’t have both at the same time?

 Figure 4: source = cachevalleyfamilymagazine.com- bring teenagers in communities together